 Regardless of the musical genre, every musician must face a series of obstacles worthy of Hercules’ 7 labours.

 He must organize evenings, promote them, write music and deal with social channels, without forgetting the rehearsals with the musicians and the endless journeys to get to the venues.
-All this in order to do what they love.

-musicians are like craftsmen
+Musicians are like craftsmen.

 They are like craftsmen.
 The craftsman doesn’t ask too many questions.
 He opens a shop, collects his tools consumed by experience and starts doing.
 It does not follow the seasons, it does not follow the trend.
-The craftsman follows passion. and success does not always crown efforts.
+The craftsman follows passion.

-In this way, they generate Art, a value that is transmitted not only through what they play.
+In this way, they generate Art, a value transmitted not only through what they play.
 They express a vision, a Weltanschauung of their own experience.

 That’s why musicians-craftsmen are a community.
-Facebook, Spotify, Soundcloud and in other times other platforms such as MySpace, are the jagged ecosystem in which sharing is the main tool to make yourself known, to grow, beyond contracts.
+Facebook, Spotify, Soundcloud and in other times, other platforms such as MySpace, are the jagged ecosystem in which sharing is the main tool to make yourself known, to grow, beyond contracts.

 Often there is no real knowledge of the tools and strategies needed to survive in such a jungle.
 But despite this, the Musician-craftsman does not give up.

-what do we need?
+What do we need?

 To understand the music you don’t need algorithms, you just need ears and heart, which we often keep off.
 Just as we keep curiosity off, like a disabled button.